nakais/Kalbela-Mobile-Application-Automation/README.md

 ## Disclaimer

-The Kalbela mobile application's UI contains elements where the selectors (e.g., XPath) are in Bangla.
+The Kalbela mobile application's UI contains elements where the locators (e.g., XPath) are in Bangla.
 Unfortunately, Appium does not currently support recognizing Bangla text in its default configuration, which may cause issues when identifying elements for automated tests.

 ## Project Structure